Energinet-DataHub/energy-origin/doc/architecture/domains/certificates.md

     end
 ```

+The Registry only allows issuing of certificates from the issuing body and in this case that is Energinet.
+Hence, a Wallet System is not able to issue certificates.
+So the Certificates domain is responsible for issuing first to the registry and then sending to the wallet.
+For this to happen, the owner public key on the certificate must be created or calculated by the Certificates domain; the next section describes how the Certificates domain calculates the key.

-### Key position when sending slices to the wallet
+### Key position when sending certificates/slices to the wallet

 A wallet deposit endpoint is needed in order to send slices to the wallet.
 A position for deriving the child key is needed for each slice sent to the wallet.
 The position is a integer in the Wallet API.
 It is a requirement that a new position is used for each new slice.